Ganesh-RB/notify-me/README.md

 # NotifyMe
 This snap provides the following features:
-- It sends a notification when the user receives ERC20 tokens.
+- notify: It sends a notification when the user receives ERC20 tokens.
-- It includes the type of token and part of the sender's address.
+- info: It includes the type of token and part of the sender's address.
-- It also detects and warns against possible spam tokens.
+- spam check: It also detects and warns against possible spam tokens.

 ## Installation
 - The snap requires the installation of [MetaMask Flask](https://metamask.io/flask/).